 Tips On How To Deadhead Petunias

-Deadheading petunias stops them from going to seed and helps them to look their best throughout the growing and blooming season.
+Deadheading petunias stops them from producing seeds and helps them to look their best throughout the blooming and growing season.
 To deadhead your petunias effectively, follow these steps:

 - Examine your petunias weekly looking for dropping and wilting flowers and for flowers beginning to form seedpods.

-- Pinch the stem just below the wilted flower or seedpod (approximately a quarter to a half inch below) pinch the seed pod or spent flower off sharply and toss it into your compost pile.
+- Pinch the stem just below the wilted flower or seed head (approximately a quarter to a half inch below) pinch the seed pod or spent flower off sharply and toss it into your compost pile.

-- Around the middle of the blooming season deadhead the whole plant – even the blossoms not spent.
+- Around the middle of the flowering season consider cutting back the whole plant – even the blossoms not spent.
 It’s also a good time to prune back your petunia to prevent it from looking overgrown and leggy.
-Trim back the entire plant by 3 to 5 inches.
-This may seem a bit dramatic, but when you do this your petunia plant will reward you by returning to full bloom in just a couple of weeks.
+Trim back the entire plant by 3″ to 5″ inches.
+This may seem a bit dramatic, but this encourages new growth and your petunia plant will reward you by returning to full bloom in just a couple of weeks.